-- A zero street setback at podium level, to frame the public realm and support public realm activation, in accordance with strategies BF2: Podiums and BF7: Engaging facades - · A 3-metre front setback is proposed for properties east of Nepean Highway to create a more generous pedestrian environment and to provide for canopy trees.
-Refer to figure 5.03 Preferred street frontages and setbacks plan - · Side and rear setbacks of zero where there is no primary outlook - · Side and rear setbacks of 4.5 metres where there is a primary outlook.
+- A zero street setback to frame the public realm and support public realm activation, in accordance with Strategies BF2.
+Podiums and BF7.
+Engaging facades - · Zero side and rear setbacks where there is no primary outlook - · A 4.5-metre side and rear setbacks where there is a primary outlook.
 Wherever applicable, side and rear setbacks should be measured from the centreline of an adjoining laneway.